Jiu Jitsu Armbar: Everything You Need to Know

 3. Use your legs to break your opponent’s posture.
 Meanwhile, isolate the arm and use your free hand to control the target arm.

-4. Open your closed guard, then use your legs to shift your hips 90-degree angle within your opponent.
+4. Open your closed guard, then use your legs to shift your hips at a 90-degree angle within your opponent.

 5. Move your legs to control the opponent’s head and the others underneath his arm.